 Follow the pretty Astoria River, stopping to admire beautiful wildflowers and mushrooms along the way.
 The final five minutes of the hike were the most scenic – with wonderful views of Mt Edith Cavell by the Cavell Lake outlet stream, just before the last 15 m climb up to the Astoria parking lot.

-Where to stay before the hike
+Where can you stay before the Tonquin Valley hike?

 We stayed in Banff the night before so we could shorten the driving time on the first day of hiking.
 Some tried and true suggestions include the Moose Hotel, the Mont Royal Hotel, Canalta Lodge and the Elk + Avenue Hotel.